anniluo/3.1puhelinluettelo/README.md

 [Landing page](https://fullstack-phonebook-anniluo.herokuapp.com/)

 - When running frontend code in dev mode, it gives "Could not proxy request (ECONNRESET)" error and opens the browser in port 3000.
-- Appilcation works in the 3001 port too, but doesn't automatically open the browser to it.
+- Application works in the 3001 port too, but doesn't automatically open the browser to it.